 Many people who look for criminal justice and criminology jobs spend time and energy crafting their resumes.
 They take care to format them properly, print them on high-quality paper.
 Thye work hard to ensure they let employers know everything there is to know about themselves.
 Could this time be better spent elsewhere, though?
 Do you need a resume for criminal justice and criminology careers?

 Do You Need a Resume?

-The short answer to that question is no. Most of the time, criminal justice, and criminology jobs are with governments, and governments very often operate much differently than private sector employers.
+The short answer to that question is no. Most of the time, criminal justice, and criminology jobs are with governments or government agencies.
+These employers often operate much differently than private-sector employers.

 Private Sector and Public Sector Hiring

 In truth, the hiring process for criminal justice and criminology jobs are often based more on fairness than on finding the perfect employee.
 To accomplish this, they usually employ ostensibly objective scoring metrics and job applications that capture whether or not a candidate possesses the knowledge, skills, and abilities to do the job.

 A resume often doesn't fit into those metrics.
 People write resumes to tell employers what they think the employer wants to know.
 Drafted properly, they paint the job candidate in the best light possible.
 Job applications, on the other hand, collect just the data that an employer needs.

 Job applications in criminal justice careers are designed for a hiring manager or background investigator to quickly determine whether or not you meet the minimum requirements to move on to the next step in the process.
 Resumes, on the other hand, force a hiring manager to have to look for that information, which is something they're not going to spend a lot of time doing.